 Mono Lake plays a vital role in the Western Hemisphere's bird migrations, with up to 100 species stopping over during their annual travels.

-This tiny Red Necked Phalarope, no bigger than my fist, is on its way to South America.
-During their stop at Mono Lake, these strong fliers molt and pig out on brine shrimp, doubling their weight in just a few weeks.
+The tiny Red-Necked Phalarope, no bigger than my fist, stops by on its way to South America.
+These strong fliers molt and pig out on brine shrimp, doubling their weight in just a few weeks.
 In September, they take off for a non-stop 3,000-mile flight to the Andes.

 Osprey make their nests atop some of the lake's tufa towers.

-This scaffolding is left over from making the 1953 film Fair Wind to Java starring Fred MacMurray and Vera Ralston.
-It stood in for the famous volcano Krakatoa.
+The 1953 film Fair Wind to Java starring Fred MacMurray and Vera Ralston left behind abandoned scaffolding after the film's wrap.
+The scaffolding stood in for the famous volcano Krakatoa.
 A building from the set also still stands on Paoha Island.

 In the 1930s, when the lake level was higher, a geyser and hot springs on Paoha Island prompted a local entrepreneur to build a small resort here, catering to people with tuberculosis.
-The building you see here was one of the lodgings.
+Visitors will see remnants of this time, including resort lodgings.

 Mono Lake Brine Shrimp

-This amazing photo of brine shrimp (Artemia monica) was taken from the lake's edge.
-This species of brine shrimp is about the size of a thumbnail and found only in Mono Lake.
+One species of brine shrimp is about the size of a thumbnail and is found only in Mono Lake.
 Like all brine shrimp, they can tolerate very salty water.

 According to the Mono Lake Committee, 4 to 6 trillion of them inhabit the lake in summer.
 They provide abundant food for local birds.
 There's plenty for everyone until fall when nearly 2,000,000 Eared Grebes arrive for "shrimp cocktail."

-It's easy to tell that this photo was taken in summer - by winter, all the shrimp die when temperatures drop.
-They reappear the following spring, hatching from tiny, dormant eggs produced by the females before they die.
+In winter, all the shrimp die when temperatures drop.
+They reappear the following spring, hatching from tiny, dormant eggs produced by females before these females died the previous winter.
 Those so-called cysts spend the winter on the lake bottom, then develop into baby shrimp went it's warm enough.